Yehan Numata: Business career

-He returned to Japan at the age of 33 and was employed as a statistician by the Japanese government.
-In 1936 he left his government job to found a company, Mitutoyo, which was the first Japanese company to manufacture precision micrometers.
+Numata returned to Japan at the age of 33 and was employed as a statistician by the Japanese government.
+In 1936 he left his government job to establish Mitutoyo, which was the first Japanese company to manufacture precision micrometers.
 The company was successful, primarily due to army contracts and later as a result of the Japanese economic miracle, and eventually diversified into a variety of precision measuring instruments.

 Missionary career

 In 1965, Numata founded the Society for the Promotion of Buddhism (Ja: Bukkyo Dendo Kyokai, generally known in English by its initials BDK), with a mission of distributing Buddhist teachings around the world.
-Its book Teachings of Buddha has been distributed in Japanese hotel rooms just as the Gideon Bible is often found in American hotel rooms.
+Its book The Teaching of Buddha has been distributed in Japanese hotel rooms just as the Gideon Bible is often found in American hotel rooms.
 In 1986 Numata initiated a project to translate the entire Taishō Tripiṭaka into English, an endeavor which is expected to require as long as a century to complete.
-Numata remained active in the propagation of Shin Buddhism throughout the Western world, establishing temples in Virginia and Germany as well as providing various Buddhist scholarships.
+Numata remained active in the propagation of Shin Buddhism throughout the Western world, establishing temples in Virginia (such as Ekoji Buddhist Temple) and Germany as well as providing various Buddhist scholarships.

+Personal life

+Numata’s son, Toshihide Numata (1933–2017), served as President of Mitutoyo and Chairman of BDK.
+Under his leadership, he expanded the number of Numata Chair programs in Buddhist Studies at universities worldwide and oversaw the development of various educational and charitable initiatives.
+His grandson, Yoshiaki Numata, is currently the President of Mitutoyo and Chairman of BDK.